laurenhamann/taylor-swift-blog/content/blog/Music/Taylor Swift/Lover/song-list/i-forgot-that-you-existed.md

 ## Quotes from artist

 <blockquote>
 I was writing with two writers I hadn’t ever worked with before, so I wanted to come in with an idea that was pretty much all there, melody and lyrics.
 So I had this idea called “I Forgot That You Existed,” and I wanted it to be really simple.
 I thought it might be a really fun way to open the album, like, basically kind of shrugging off a lot of things that you’ve been through that have been causing a lot of struggle and pain.
-And just, one day you wake up and you realize you’re indifferent to whatever caused you that pain. - Taylor Swift
+And just, one day you wake up and you realize you’re indifferent to whatever caused you that pain. <br /><b>- Taylor Swift</b>
 </blockquote>

 <blockquote>
 With the first song on this new album I wanted to bring us out the ‘reputation’ era. ‘reputation’ for me was about grieving the loss of your reputation and all of the phases you go through.

 This song closes the book on ‘reputation’ in resolving that whole conflict with a shrug.
-“Well, I guess I’m over it now, because I forgot that you existed.” - Taylor Swift
+“Well, I guess I’m over it now, because I forgot that you existed.” <br /><b>- Taylor Swift</b>

 </blockquote>